Himanshuprajapati024/Himanshuprajapati024/README.md

-- 👋 Hi, I’m @Himanshuprajapati024
+- 👋 Hi, I’m @Himanshuprajapati024.
-- 👀 I’m interested in ethical hacking
+- 👀 I’m interested in Web Development and Software Testing.
-- 🌱 I’m currently learning Bsc.IT
+- 🌱 I’m currently learning Bsc.IT.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me prajapatuihimanshu@gmail.com